Fast-Convergent Proximity Graphs for Approximate Nearest Neighbor Search: Introduction

 \subsection{Our Contributions}

-{\bf A new proximity graph with enhanced guarantees.} We propose a new PG, the {\em $\alpha$-convergent graph} ($\alpha$-CG), in which we set $\V = P\setminus\set {p}$ for each $p\in P$, and then utilize the {\em shifted-scaled} triangle inequality that incorporates both parameters $\tau$ and $\alpha$ to prune unnecessary candidates.
-Specifically, as illustrated in Figure~\ref{fig:lune-final}d, we set $r = \fr{1}{\alpha}(\dis(p, u) - (\alpha+1)\tau)$, which reduces the radius of the ball $B(u, \dis(p, u))$ by first subtracting $(\alpha+1)\tau$ from $\dis(p, u)$ and then scaling a multiplicative factor of $\alpha$.
+{\bf A new proximity graph with enhanced guarantees.} We propose a new PG, the {\em $\alpha$-convergent graph} ($\alpha$-CG), in which we set $\V = P\setminus\set {p}$ for each $p\in P$, and then \REV{utilize a carefully designed edge pruning rule that incorporates both parameters $\tau$ and $\alpha$ to eliminate unnecessary candidates.} Specifically, as illustrated in Figure~\ref{fig:lune-final}d, we set $r = \fr{1}{\alpha}(\dis(p, u) - (\alpha+1)\tau)$, which reduces the radius of the ball $B(u, \dis(p, u))$ by first subtracting $(\alpha+1)\tau$ from $\dis(p, u)$ and then scaling a multiplicative factor of $\alpha$.
 The intersection area is strictly smaller than that of the MRNG and Vamana.

 \vgap

 With this new edge pruning rule, we prove that the $\alpha$-CG admits non-trivial theoretical guarantees.
 When $\dis(q, v^*) \le \tau$, our $\alpha$-CG can find the exact NN of $q$ in $O((\alpha\tau)^\dim \log \Delta \log_\alpha \Delta) $ time, thereby achieving the first algorithm that can find the exact NN in poly-logarithmic time when the doubling dimension is constant (see Table~\ref{tab:method_comparison}).
 A critical property of our PG is that after each hop, the distance from the next visited node to $q$ is reduced by an $\alpha$-multiplicative factor, and the search algorithm terminates in $O(\log_\alpha \Delta)$ steps.
 While $\tau$-MG and the slow preprocessing version of Vamana terminates in $O(n)$ and $O(\log_\alpha \fr{\Delta}{(\alpha-1)\eps})$ steps, respectively.
 When $\dis(q, v^*) > \tau$, a greedy routing on $\alpha$-CG can find an $(\fr{\alpha+1}{\alpha-1}+\eps)$-ANN of $q$ for any $\eps > 0$, with the same query accuracy as that of Vamana.
 The space, query time, and construction time of $\alpha$-CG match those of Vamana \cite{ix23}, up to an $O(\tau^\dim)$-factor (see Theorem~\ref{thm:qry-time}).